proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/super-contracts.md

 ### DeployTransaction

-SC transactions suggest that an owner has an active drive with replicators who become SC executors.
-Then the owner can add a SC file to the drive with [`DriveFileSystemTransaction`](drive#drivefilesystemtransaction) and after that, the SC can be deployed with **DeployTransaction**.
-Deployed SC means that in BC there is the multisig account.
-This SC contains info about SC file hash, Virtual Machine version, info about the drive account to witch it linked, and other info.
+Any file on a drive can be presented like a SC with **DeployTransaction**.
+This will mark the file in blockchain as the new SC.
+Also, it will be created a new multisig account where the participants are replicators from a drive.

 **Version**: 0x01